 Rights of Way Network - a system of footpaths, bridleways and byways with statutory protection and linear rights of passage.
 These are maintained by local authorities.
 Each is subject to different restrictions (for instance, prohibiting cyclists on footpaths, motorised vehicles on bridleways etc).
 New rights of way can be registered following twenty years of unbroken and uncontested use by the public.
-Historic rights of way which are absent from the definitive map can also be registered, though currently there is a cut off for registering these by 2031.
+Historic rights of way which are absent from the definitive map can also be registered, and the government has recently committed to removing the previous deadline for registering these by 2031.